erco77/1a2-pic/rev-e/README-users-manual.txt

         If you don't have a ring generator, this board can still "ring" the phones using the phone's built-in buzzers.
-Assuming your buzzers are wired to the 17/42 wire pair in each phone (Yel/Orn pair), turn on the appropriate DIP switches under the "BUZZ CALL" section (SW1).
+Assuming your buzzers are wired to the 17/42 wire pair in each phone (Yel/Orn pair), TURN ON the appropriate DIP switches under the "BUZZ CALL" section (SW1).
 The 12VDC supply will handle buzzing the buzzers during ringing.

         BELL RINGING -- SW2